 An exploratory analysis of mucosal immunity will be conducted using nasal fluid and saliva collected at each visit in the immunology cohort (n=100) and in a convenience sample of approximately 100 participants boosted at 84 days, in the general cohort, using SAM-strips (synthetic absorptive matrix).
 Saliva samples will be optional and only be taken from D28 onwards.
-All participants who have been allocated to groups who will have SAM-strip +/- saliva sampling at their routine visits, will also have SAM-strips +/- saliva taken at the exploratory immunology assays conducted based on results - more detail will be included in the laboratory analysis plan.
-The same statements regarding collaboration, storage and use of samples as for blood in
+All participants who have been allocated to groups who will have SAM-strip +/- saliva sampling at their routine visits, will also have SAM-strips +/- saliva taken at the C19P visit if they attend this visit.
+Analysis will be conducted initially with IgA and IgG ELISAs, with further exploratory immunology assays conducted based on results - more detail will be included in the laboratory analysis plan.
+The same statements regarding collaboration, storage and use of samples as for blood in Section 11.7.1.1 apply here.